Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

    .\New-AzureRMRescueVM.ps1 -ResourceGroupName <resourceGroupName> -VmName <vmName>
    ```
    If you need to verify the resource group name and VM name, run **`Get-AzureRmVM`**.
 If you need to verify the subscription ID, run **`Get-AzureRmSubscription`**.

+   If the problem VM is a Windows VM, the rescue VM is created from the Windows Server 2016 marketplace image that has the Desktop Experience installed.

+   If the problem VM is a Linux VM, the rescue VM is created from the Ubuntu 16.04 LTS marketplace image.

+   You can use the -publisher/-offer/-sku parameters when running New-AzureRMRescueVM.ps1 if you need to create the rescue VM from a different marketplace image.

 8. When New-AzureRMRescueVM.ps1 completes, it will create a PowerShell script, `Restore_<problemVmName>.ps1`, that you will run later to swap the problem VM's OS disk back to the problem VM.